Language Access and Limited English Proficiency (LEP) Speakers

 - Longer time spent hospitalized

-Knowing this, it is probably surprising that one-fourth of all hospitals in moderate-to-high need areas for language services failed to offer them and a full one-third of hospitals in low need areas were negligent.
+Knowing this, it is probably surprising that one-fourth of all hospitals in moderate-to-high need areas for language services failed to offer these language services and a full one-third of hospitals in low need areas were negligent.
 Private non-profit hospitals did better than both private for-profit and government hospitals, suggesting both resources and organizational goals may affect the provision of these services.

 The importance of providing translated healthcare materials, information on one’s language rights, and quality interpreting to your patients cannot be overstated.
 In fact, we’ve spoken about it several (#1) times (#2) before (#3).
 The good news is that providing service in a patient’s native language can reverse the above problems and even improve the level of care received and access to it.
 Just having a bilingual staff member, (which is not a substitute for a qualified medical interpreter!) can lead to more and better testing and more consistent use of supportive care techniques, such as providing IV fluids.
 Another study also found that using qualified interpreters during a medical appointment improved four main areas: communication, utilization, health outcomes, and patient satisfaction.
 So maybe we should think twice before eliminating communications that inform people how to access their care in their language of choice.